w3f/Grants-Program/applications/Gateway.md

 ORML's `orml-currencies`, `orml-tokens` may be used for compatibility between other parachains to transfer bank digital currencies.

-Ecosystem Fit
+### Ecosystem Fit
 Stablecoins are just approaches to the non-volatile asset, and they are usually dependant to the price of money in a nation.
 Many people sometimes don't understand this.
 Instead of few stablecoin projects that tries to limit community to only use their stablecoins applying maximalism and zealotry convincing that their asset will be the next money, Digital Native Foundation just tries to accomodate real money by building a bridge to digitize independant variable, money to cryptocurrency ecosystem starting with Standard Protocol.
 This will ultimately bring freedom to people and form a co-existing check and balance system between crypto and fiat.
 If nations go wild, and hyperinflation rises, people can rely on stablecoins in crypto.
 If crypto goes wild and market crashes due to some regulations from a certain powerful government, people can always switch back their asset to fiat currency.

-Team members:busts_in_silhouette:
+## Team members:busts_in_silhouette:

-Team member:
+### Team member:
 Hyungsuk Kang, team leader

-Legal Structure
-Fiat Bridge is built by Digital Native Foundation, Key for managing bank digital currency providng liquidity is done by Ginkgo Bank, Aynil inc. is a payment gateway company to provide transfer API for fiat money in South Korea.

-Member’s experience
-As the boundary between crypto and fiat money is becoming more permeable, Hyungsuk and his team maintains Standard protocol to test and deliver the digital asset standard between them.
+Member’s experience: As the boundary between crypto and fiat money is becoming more permeable, Hyungsuk and his team maintains Standard protocol to test and deliver the digital asset standard between them.
 Digital Native Foundation is an open source software working groups to develop new social infrastructure for next generations.

-Team Code Repos

-Member LinkedIn Profile
+#### Member LinkedIn Profile
 https://www.linkedin.com/in/hyungsukkang

-Team member:
+### Team member:
 DoHyung Jeon, Ginkgobankex Leader

-Member's experience
-DoHyung is the leader of Ginkgobankex.
+Member's experience: DoHyung is the leader of Ginkgobankex.
 Ginkgobankex is Korea’s first digital bank that professionally manages blockchain digital assets and legal assets.
 DoHyung has managed to incorporate virtual assets into the real economy by collaborating with traditional Korean licensed digital banking institutions.
 Lastly, He has launched reasonable cryptocurrency financial products in the financial ecosystem for investors.

-Member LinkedIn Profile
+#### Member LinkedIn Profile
 https://www.linkedin.com/in/dohyungjeon

+### Legal Structure
+Fiat Bridge is built by Digital Native Foundation, Key for managing bank digital currency providng liquidity is done by Ginkgo Bank, Aynil inc. is a payment gateway company to provide transfer API for fiat money in South Korea.

+### Team Code Repos

 ## Development Roadmap :nut_and_bolt: